MicrosoftDocs/azure-docs/articles/marketplace/plan-azure-app-managed-app.md

 > [!NOTE]
 > Managed applications must be deployable through Azure Marketplace.
 If customer communication is a concern, reach out to interested customers after you've enabled lead sharing.

-## Usage of Azure Kubernetes Service (AKS) and Containers in Managed Application
+## Usage of Azure Kubernetes Service (AKS) and containers in managed application

 ### Azure Application Offers fall into two categories